 It took me a long time to adjust to the mobility-aid version of myself.
 But if a rollator, or any mobility aid will help you keep moving and participating in the world, I urge you to lean in.
 The thing that I needed to feel good about this disease milestone (let’s call it what it is), was representation.
 Consider tagging your snaps with #babeswithmobilityaids on social media.
+For added inspo, stream season one of Fashion Dis, the groundbreaking TV show hosted by moi.
 Your confidence (even if you’re faking it) WILL help someone still struggling to adjust to this new reality.

 It is up to this community to redefine mobility aids; what it means to be young and chronically ill.
 Mobility aids are not limiting and sad.
 They are empowering tools.